IBM/watson-discovery-sdu-with-assistant/README.md

 > NOTE: An IBM Cloud Functions service will not show up in your dashboard resource list.
 To return to your defined `Action`, you will need to access Cloud Functions by selecting `Create Resource` from the main dashboard panel (as shown at the beginning of this step).

 ### 5. Configure Watson Assistant

-> Note: The beta version of Watson Assistant is required to complete the following step.
-Specifically, the beta version adds the ability to assign a webhook to a dialog node.
-To request participation in the beta program, click [here](https://cloud.ibm.com/docs/services/assistant?topic=assistant-feedback#feedback-beta).

 As shown below, launch the `Watson Assistant` tool and create a new dialog skill.
 Select the `Use sample skill` option as your starting point.